 I read from multiple blogs that water tastes less than desirable here.
 I don’t know if it has to do with the quality of water filter (we used our platypus filter) or if people used iodine tabs only, but neither of us noticed any foul taste in water.

 We packed in a variety of food easy to cook in water at lowered boiling temperature.
-We found pre-soaking freeze dried vegetables, noodles, dried beans, quinoa and couscous to significantly reduce cooking time to save fuel.
+We found pre-soaking freeze dried vegetables, noodles, dried beans, quinoa and couscous can significantly reduce cooking time to save fuel.
 I packed a large stick of salami which I used to cook out some grease for a stir fry.
 I also packed in 5 large carrots which we sliced thinly each day to add to our meals.

 There were two spots to pick up some supplies during the trek.